lilithmode/itp/FPP/FPP.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

 I want to have a playable demo that goes through the very fundamentals of the game mechanics.
 Playing the game, seeing an ending, trying again.
+The game mechanics would be just going through the narrative and listening, akin to a visual novel.

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?